 - 1 Configure the initial IP address.
-For help, see "Configuring the Access Point" later in this chapter. - 2 Install the access point.
+For help, see "Configuring the Access Point" on page 29. - 2 Install the access point.
 For help, see Chapter 2, "Installing the Access Points." - 3 Configure the Ethernet network.
 For help, see Chapter 3, "Configuring the Ethernet Network." - 4 Configure the radios.
 For help, see Chapter 4, "Configuring the Radios." - 5 Decide what level of security you want to implement in your network.
 For help, see Chapter 6, "Configuring Security."